ppxscal/Wirebonding/README.md

 # Wirebonding
-An application to generate wirebond diagrams for IC packages.
+An application written in python that generates wirebond diagrams for integrated circuit packaging.